Laïty Kama

-Laïty Kama (born 1939 in Dakar - 6 May 2001), was a Senegalese lawyer of Serer heritage and the first president of the International Criminal Tribunal for Rwanda (ICTR).
+Laïty Kama (22 November 1939 in Dakar – 6 May 2001), was a Senegalese lawyer of Serer heritage and the first president of the International Criminal Tribunal for Rwanda (ICTR).
 He was one of the longest serving judges of the ICTR.

 Legal career

 Kama's major career started in 1969 when he became a Magistrate in Senegal, and an Examining Judge in Diourbel (Senegal) from 1969 to 1973.
 He was then appointed Deputy Public Prosecutor from 1973 to 1974 and Public Prosecutor in Thiès from 1974 to 1978.

 He served as Assistant Public Prosecutor at Dakar's Court of Appeal and the Assize Court for 15 years.

 In 1992, Kama was appointed First Assistant Public Prosecutor at the Supreme Court of Appeal.